Extra-statutory Concession A19

 What should I do if I think ESC A19 should apply?

-If you think your situation fits in with the concession, contact HMRC as soon as possible – their telephone number and address will be given on the tax calculation you have received.
+If you think your situation fits in with the concession, contact HMRC as soon as possible – their telephone number and address should be given on the tax calculation you have received.

 If you think HMRC have made mistakes and you have evidence to support that, set out the details in your letter or when you telephone.
 Whenever you contact HMRC, keep a record.